Mehdi-n-China/EVTracker/README.md

 Expected Value Calculation: Calculates the EV for every hand based on the current deck.
 Real-Time Updates: Provides up-to-date EV values as the game progresses.
 Flexible Configuration: Customizable deck size.

+#### Update: I made this code when I was 14 so please dont be too harsh on it, its just a repository that I didn't have the heart to delete